MerylKoneOngueno/-java-implentation-of-an-AI-and-more-/README.md

-Predictor is a program in java that lets lets you type 'a' or 'b'.
-After a couple user inputs the program starts to predict the user's following key stroke.
+Predictor is a small AI that lets you type 'a' or 'b'.
+After a couple user inputs the program starts to predict the user's next key stroke before the user has typed it in.
+The percentage of right prediction is being calculated with each new user input.